 Customers will still be able to click on expired SG products.
 They will be able to do this by clicking on the icon or the ‘Access to Services’ button.

-The only services customers will have access to on expired products will be the

-Product Support content

-Previous Job notes
+Customers will be able to access the product page after clicking on the icon or the ‘Access to Services Button’.

 Customers will not be able to report a fault on expired SG products.

 For day 1 historical service plans that have expired with in the previous 2 years from the date of implementation will be displayed in the portal.